inpentest/qdos/README.md

 3: Cyclic Query Attack
 4: Batching Attack

-### Configure Threads and Delay: Specify the number of threads (default is 10) and the delay between requests (default is 0 seconds).
+- **Configure Threads and Delay**: Specify the number of threads (default is 10) and the delay between requests (default is 0 seconds).

-### Run the Attack: Once you enter all the details, the script will execute the selected attack, providing output for each request sent, including status codes and response snippets.
+-  **Run the Attack**: Once you enter all the details, the script will execute the selected attack, providing output for each request sent, including status codes and response snippets.

 ## Example Usage
 1. Enter the URL and headers: